 The first Church of Scientology was formed in Los Angeles in 1954.
-The New Zealand church, established in Auckland the following year, is thought to be the second in the world.
+The New Zealand church established in Auckland the following year is thought to have been the second in the world.
 The church has been the subject of controversy, with some labelling it a cult.
-However, in 2002 New Zealand’s Inland Revenue Department decided it was a charitable organisation dedicated to the advancement of religion, and its income would be tax-exempt.
+However, in 2002 New Zealand’s Inland Revenue Department decided it was a charitable organisation dedicated to the advancement of religion, meaning that its income was tax-exempt.
 Scientology spokesman Mike Ferris said the decision was a ‘fantastic acknowledgment of the work we do for our parishioners and for our community’.
 1

 Scientology began in the US in the mid-1950s.
 Scientologists are followers of the teachings of L. Ron Hubbard, a former science-fiction author.
 The 2013 census counted 315 Scientologists in New Zealand although the Church of Scientology has claimed there are 5,000–6,000.
 They were the subject of a high-profile commission of inquiry in 1969 and have strong views about psychiatry and pharmaceutical interventions in cases of mental illness.